-Wittenberg Department of Public Safety will assist students, faculty/staff and visitors with motor vehicle lockouts and will offer jump-starts to individuals needing assistance with weak or dead batteries on campus and the surrounding area.
+Wittenberg Department of Campus Safety will assist students, faculty/staff and visitors with motor vehicle lockouts and will offer jumper cables to individuals needing assistance with weak or dead batteries on campus and the surrounding area.
 A Liability Release Form must be completed and signed by the driver or owner of the vehicle before the officer can aid.